wojo-jojo/pygiffer/README.md

-# pystamper
+# pygiffer
-A project aiming to create a tool to add timestamps to images.
+A project aiming to create a tool for creating a gif with a timestamp from a set of images.